ashutosh250604/7-8-strategic-card-game/README.md

 # 7-8 Card Game

-A web-based version of the classic South Asian trick-taking card game.
+A web-based version of the classic Indian trick-taking card game.

 ## What is 7-8?